 There are 98 Lord-Lieutenants, who cover all areas of the UK, from Shetland to Cornwall, County Tyrone to South Glamorgan.
 As the sovereign's representative in his or her county, the Lord-Lieutenant remains non-political and does not hold office in any political party.
 They are appointed for life, although the customary age of retirement is seventy-five.

 As the sovereign's representative in his or her County the Lord Lieutenant remains non-political and does not hold office in any political party.
 The appointment is for life although the customary age of retirement is 75.
 This is an unpaid post.

 Today the Warwickshire Lieutenancy is involved in a variety of community roles and activities, including:

 - Arranges and supports visits to Warwickshire by members of the Royal Family who are accompanied by the Lord-Lieutenant or his representative whilst in the area.

-- Advises on nominations and honours – including The New Year Honours and The Queen’s Birthday Honours.
+- Advises on nominations and honours – including The New Year Honours and The King’s Birthday Honours.

-- Helps identify companies and enterprises that might be considered as recipients of The Queen’s Award for Enterprise.
+- Helps identify companies and enterprises that might be considered as recipients of The King’s Award for Enterprise.

-- Has a close relationship with many charities as possible within the County and encouraging some to be considered for the Queens Award for Voluntary Services.
+- Has a close relationship with many charities as possible within the County and encouraging some to be considered for the Kings Award for Voluntary Services.

-- Presents medals, Queen’s Awards and other commendations including planning and organising the presentation of the British Empire Medal held each year in Warwickshire.
+- Presents medals, King’s Awards and other commendations including planning and organising the presentation of the British Empire Medal held each year in Warwickshire.